czsquizer/codely-docs/docs/intro.md

 3. After the purschase, you will see your script in your CFX Keymaster dashboard.

 :::caution Important
-Before contacting me with a ticket, check the section bellow
+Before contacting me with a ticket, check the section bellow with most of the common questions answered
 :::

 ## F.A.Q

 - You lack the required entitlement
   - The key on your FiveM server is not the key generated from your keymaster
   - You do not have yet the script associated with your keymaster - after purschase, it can take up to 24 hours
 - Other errors (not found yet)
 - You must be running server with version 4752 or higher
 - If you can not see .fxap file or you see "Could not verify protected resource", make sure your upload program does not skip those files or your hosting provider does not block these files